apache/directory-fortress-core/README-CONFIG.md

 __________________________________________________________________________________
 ## SECTION 6.
 Configuration Subsystem Usage

+### How it works:
-The general flow is the fortress.properties provide the coordinates to locate an ldap entry on a remote server.
+ - The general flow is the fortress.properties provide the coordinates to locate an ldap entry on a remote server.
-That file is found on the runtime classpath during startup.
+ - That file is found on the runtime classpath during startup.
 Some of its props may be overridden as Java system properties.
-The combination of Fortress and Java system properties are used to connect to remote ldap server and read its configuration entry where the remainder of Fortress' properties are stored.
+ - The combination of Fortress and Java system properties are used to connect to remote ldap server and read its configuration entry where the remainder of Fortress' properties are stored.

 The remote server node's dn is constructed from fortress.property values:
 ```